-Peform an MSA (continuous) to check for average temperatures in the caribbean during February over the past three years
+Peform an Measurement System Analysis (continuous) to check for average temperatures in the caribbean during February over the past three years

 - Are the weather trends the same for different weather sites?

-Perform an MSA (continuous) on the fuel consumption on your two cars (the family van and the family compact)
+Perform a Measurement System Analysis (continuous) on the fuel consumption on your two cars (the family van and the family compact)

 - You and your spouse can be operator 1 and operator 2

 - Each car can be a part number

 - Figure out how to measure the fuel economy

 For further reading, I recommend checking the excellent help files in Minitab as well as the various method chooser pdf documents.
 The following decision tree has many a time brought me back from the ledge when determining the various metrics different MSA studies with continuous and attribute data.
 Please drop me a line if you have any additional questions.

 - Test or measurement runs are made in an arbitrary vs patterned order